Oman: Languages

-Arabic is the official language of Oman.
+Arabic is the official and most widely spoken language of Oman.
 It belongs to the Semitic branch of the Afroasiatic family.
 There are several dialects of Arabic spoken, all part of the Peninsular Arabic family: Dhofari Arabic (also known as Dhofari, Zofari) is spoken in Salalah and the surrounding coastal regions (the Dhofar Governorate); Gulf Arabic is spoken in parts bordering the UAE; whereas Omani Arabic, distinct from the Gulf Arabic of eastern Arabia and Bahrain, is spoken in Central Oman, although with recent oil wealth and mobility has spread over other parts of the Sultanate.

-According to the CIA, besides Arabic, English, Baluchi (Southern Baluchi), Urdu, Bengali (spoken by Indians and Bangladeshis), Hindi, Malayalam, Tulu and various other Indian languages are the main languages spoken in Oman.
+According to the U.S. Central Intelligence Agency (CIA), the main languages spoken in Oman besides Arabic are English, Malayalam, Baluchi (Southern Baluchi), Urdu, Tamil, Bengali, Hindi, Tulu and various other Indian languages, due to the influx of Pakistani migrants and foreign workers.
 English is widely spoken in the business community and is taught at school from an early age.
 Almost all signs and writings appear in both Arabic and English at tourist sites.
-Baluchi is the mother tongue of the Baloch people from Balochistan in western Pakistan, eastern Iran and southern Afghanistan.
+Baluchi is still sometimes spoken among Omanis of Balochi descent, although this has decreased in recent years.
 It is also used by some descendants of Sindhi sailors.
-Bengali is widely spoken due to a large Bangladeshi expatriate population.
-A significant number of residents also speak Urdu, due to the influx of Pakistani migrants during the late 1980s and 1990s.
-Additionally, Swahili is widely spoken in the country due to the historical relations between Oman and Zanzibar.
+Additionally, Swahili is sometimes spoken among Omanis of Zanzibari descent.

-Prior to Islam, Central Oman lay outside of the core area of spoken Arabic.
-Possibly Old South Arabian speakers dwelled from the Al Batinah Region to Zafar, Yemen.
-Rare Musnad inscriptions have come to light in central Oman and in the Emirate of Sharjah, but the script says nothing about the language which it conveys.
-A bilingual text from the 3rd century BCE is written in Aramaic and in musnad Hasiatic, which mentions a 'king of Oman' (mālk mn ʿmn).
-Today the Mehri language is limited in its distribution to the area around Salalah, in Zafar and westward into the Yemen.
+Today, the Mehri language is limited in its distribution to the area around Salalah, in Zafar and westward into the Yemen.
 But until the 18th or 19th century it was spoken further north, perhaps into Central Oman.
 Baluchi (Southern Baluchi) is widely spoken in Oman.
 Endangered indigenous languages in Oman include Kumzari, Bathari, Harsusi, Hobyot, Jibbali and Mehri.
 Omani Sign Language is the language of the deaf community.
-Oman was also the first Arab country in the Persian Gulf to have German taught as a second language.
-The Bedouin Arabs, who reached eastern and southeastern Arabia in migrational waves—the latest in the 18th century, brought their language and rule including the ruling families of Bahrain, Qatar and the United Arab Emirates.